VectorZhao/Rocky_Exoplanets_v3/README.md

 The code within this repository, including but not limited to `.ipynb` and `.py` files, is released under the MIT License.
 See the LICENSE file for more details.

 ### Data
+The data files within this repository are divided into two main types:

-Data files in this repository, such as `.parquet` and `.csv` files, are made available under the CC-BY license.
-When using these data, please cite the source accordingly.
+- `.csv` files located in the `mcmc_results` directory contain MCMC inversion results for several representative exoplanets and are made available under the CC-BY license.
+- `.parquet` files, used for training the MDN model with a simulated range of planetary compositions, are also shared under the CC-BY license.

+Please cite the source accordingly when utilizing any of the data.

 ## Quick Start Guide